 The most common lenses for wildlife photography are telephoto because they let you shoot from far distances.
 Some of them have optical stabilization to reduce shaking, which is accentuated by extreme magnification.
 However, these models can also be quite pricey.
 Thankfully, there are also affordable plastic lenses for your first time in the field.

 Start with a telephoto zoom for more flexibility.
 You can get an 18–300mm lens for a few hundred dollars and use it to take photos up close or at far distances.

 If wildlife photography for you means shooting insects and other small animals, you’ll also need a macro lens for close-ups.
+What about the aperture?
+It all depends on how close you can get to catch a great shot.
 Consider a 100mm lens with a maximum aperture of at least f/2.8 — this should meet most of your macro needs.

 Before you start with animal photography, ensure you have protective equipment to keep you and your camera safe from harsh weather.
 A hat with a mosquito net is perfect because it will protect your face and entire head.